 The replacement of the product (B4) or the renewal of the surrounding component (B5) leads directly to the disposal phase C of the product at building level.

-The modules B6 Operational use of energy and B7 Operational use of water are to be declared as "Module not relevant" (MNR) for concrete and concrete elements.
+The modules B6 Operational use of energy and B7 Operational use of water are only relevant if, for example, heating and/or cooling takes place via the concrete elements.

 C1 - C4 and D:

 C1 dismantling/ demolition